benrbrook/personal-page/index.md

 #### Oregon State University Department of Computer Science: *Student Researcher*

-**_September 2015 - Present_**
+**_September 2015 - March 2015_**

-* Assist Dr. Scott Sanner and one of his graduate students in machine learning research.
+* Assisted Dr. Scott Sanner and one of his graduate students in machine learning research.
-* Gather large geospatial datasets for use in piecewise Bayesian models.
+* Gathered large geospatial datasets for use in piecewise Bayesian models.
 * Presented a poster at the 2016 Oregon State Graduate Research Expo

 ---